Interactions of two and three mesons including higher partial waves from lattice QCD: Conclusion

 In this work we have extended the application of LQCD to multihadron systems by utilizing state-of-the-art numerical methods to determine an order of magnitude more two- and three-particle spectral levels than in previous work.
 On each ensemble we have determined, for both pions and kaons, $50-80$ levels below the relevant inelastic thresholds, roughly equally split between those for two and three particles.
 The energies of the levels have been determined to a precision of $1-5\%$, with the shifts from the corresponding free energies determined with errors of $5-15\%$.
 This unprecedented number of levels with such high precision has been made possible with stochastic LapH and advanced contraction algorithms.
 The jackknife samples of all energies extracted in this work are provided in HDF5 format as ancillary files with the arXiv submission

 We have found that these levels can be described well by the two- and three-particle quantization conditions using a relatively small number of underlying parameters.
 Since the major contribution to the energy shifts to three-particle levels arises from two-particle interactions, our strategy has been to do a simultaneous fit to two- and three-particle levels, including all correlations.
 We find that this leads to a better determination of the two-particle scattering parameters than a fit to the two-particle levels alone.
-The goodness of the fits is reasonable, with $\chi^2_{\rm red}=1.2-1.7$, values significantly lower than those that are typical in spectroscopic studies.
+The goodness of the fits is reasonable, with $\chi^2_{\rm red}=1.2-1.7$.

 The $3\pi^+$ and $3K^+$ systems are nonresonant, with repulsive two-particle interactions that are expected to have mild energy dependence.
 This allows the two-particle interactions to be described by relatively few parameters in the relevant energy range.
 Our fits have been able to determine these parameters accurately.
 For example, the pion and kaon scattering lengths are determined with statistical errors of $1-2\%$.
-These systems thus provide a good testbed for studying the significance of three-particle particle interactions, which themselves make only a small impact on the energy levels.
+These systems thus provide a good testbed for studying the significance of three-particle interactions, which themselves make only a small impact on the energy levels.
 Previous work has either found no statistical evidence for such interactions, or a barely significant signal.

 Our main conclusions are as follows.
 First, we find that a parametrization of the two-pion K-matrix that includes the Adler zero expected from chiral symmetry is favored, compared to an effective range expansion.
 For our lightest kaons, the presence of the Adler zero is also preferred.
 In this regard, we stress that the three-particle quantization condition involves contributions from subthreshold two-particle scattering, and thus is more sensitive to the Adler zero.
 We also find that the position of the Adler zero is consistent with the expectations of ChPT, albeit with relatively large errors.